 Get it here (on Amazon)

-There are also some important things to remember while using the pots.
+But there are also some important things to consider while using the pots.

 It can happen that you wake up in the morning the next day and find that your guppy is stuck in the hole or got hurt while getting out from there.